 You have to explain why you need asylum.
 It has to be very detailed and specific, with dates, places, names and so on.
 Vague, general statements are deemed not credible.
 They will be rejected.
 You need to write out several pages.
 It is best to type them in short paragraphs with spaces between each one.

 You need supporting evidence.
 This can include written statements from friends, family and/or partners.
 They need to give their full name, date of birth, address, relationship to you and their statement needs to be signed, dated and witnessed by one or two other people (who also give their full name, date of birth, address etc).
 These statements need to confirm how long the person has known you, in what capacity and confirm that they know you are LGBT.

-You also need love letters, postcards and romantic emails between you and a current or former partner(s) – and romantic photos of you with partner(s) in different locations; plus photos of you in bed together to show intimacy, romance and provide evidence that you are LGBT and have had same-sex relationships.
+If you have a partner, you also need love letters, postcards and romantic emails between you and a current or former partner(s) – and romantic photos of you with partner(s) in different locations; plus photos of you in bed together to show intimacy (but not fully naked), romance and provide evidence that you are LGBT and have had same-sex relationships.

 If you have done any community or volunteer work, it may help your asylum claim.
 You should get someone who knows about this work to write a letter confirming what you’ve done and stating that you’ve made a positive contribution to the community.

 Supporting evidence can also include copies of newspaper reports (dated and sourced) about homophobia in your home country, reports from human rights groups like Amnesty International and Human Rights Watch, and news releases from LGBT groups International Lesbian and Gay Association and the International Gay and Lesbian Human Rights Commission etc.